 It’d be an understatement to say that this is a good song; this is the best Irino has released so far.

 To top it all off, Miyu Irino sings this song in two completely different ways.

-There’s a lead vocal track in which he’s singing using his comfortable mid-tones and then there’s the pitch vocals in which Irino performs in full-on falsetto.
+There’s a lead vocal track in which he’s singing using his comfortable mid-tones and then there are the pitch vocals in which Irino performs in full-on falsetto.
 Both tracks are present in the intro and chorus, where they shine the most in my opinion.

 This duality between the gentleness and warmth in his mid-tones and the delicate, pristine falsetto make Irino’s performance all the more riveting.

-All in all, Irino has did it for me.
+All in all, Irino has done it for me.
 This is the best song in “Life is…”.

 4 – どうしようもなく辛い夜は